 Prescription Opiate Addiction

-Opioids include illegal drugs such as heroin and synthetic fentanyl as well as prescription pain relievers like oxycodone (OxyContin), hydrocodone (Vicodin), codeine, morphine, and others.
-They are generally safe when taken for a short time as prescribed by a doctor but because they can also create a sense of euphoria, they can be misused.
-Even regular use as prescribed by a doctor could lead to dependence and then if misused it can lead to addiction, overdose, or death.
+Pain pills is a term loosely used to describe many different opioids.
+Opioids can include illegal drugs such as heroin and synthetic fentanyl.
+It can also mean prescription pain relievers like oxycodone (OxyContin), hydrocodone (Vicodin), codeine, morphine, and others.
+They are generally safe when taken for a short time as prescribed by a doctor.
+However, because they can also create a sense of euphoria, they can be misused.
+Even regular use as prescribed by a doctor could lead to dependence.
+If misused they can lead to addiction, overdose, or death.

 Percocet is also a prescription pain medication that contains oxycodone and acetaminophen.
 It is not an opioid in the strict sense, but can be abused in a similar manner.